cedricfrancoys/blog/PM/comprehensive-documentation.md

 And murphy's-law states that, most of the time, this happens just long enough after for you to have forgotten what and how it had been done.

-But abviouly, and rightfuly the customer expects that change to be made quickly as it is (or was) already there.
+But obviously, and rightfully the customer expects that change to be made quickly as it is (or was) already there.

 A well documented project empowers any contributor to the project to:
 * remember the setting, the environment and avoid 'small' adjustments that weigh down any manipulation
-* give the customer a good image and maintain confidence by showing a high quality of follow-up.
+* give the customer a good image and maintain confidence by showing high levels of control and follow-up quality.

 Of course, it is often difficult to justify the extra cost required for documenting.
 Depending on the receptivity of the customer, you must: either bill it as such; or increase the hourly rate (approximately 10%) to cover the additional time required.